svalinn/DAGMC/doc/install/plugin.rst

 These operations may need to be performed as the root user (sudo).

-1. If it does not already exist, create a folder called ``plugins`` in ``/Applications/Coreform-Cubit-2020.2.app/Contents/MacOS``.
-2. Unpack the tarball in ``/Applications/Coreform-Cubit-2020.2.app/Contents/MacOS/plugins``.
+- Unpack the tarball in the Cubit installation folder (``/Applications/Coreform-Cubit-2020.2.app/Contents/`` by default).
-3. Change directory to ``/Applications/Coreform-Cubit-2020.2.app/Contents/MacOS/plugins/dagmc``.
-4. Run the install script: ``./install.sh``.

 Windows install
 ~~~~~~~~~~~~~~~